WP-for-Church/Sermon-Manager/readme.txt

 2. Sermon Files

 == Changelog ==
+= 2.5.0 =
+* Add media functions in the sermon editor

 = 2.4.11 =
 * Fix paragraphs in podcast feed description
 * Fix podcasts not validating with exotic mp3 file names